MatthieuDartiailh/eapii/docs/source/get_started/basic_usage.rst

 Channels on the other hand are identified by an id (whose nature depend on the instrument) and must be accessed through the `get_{channel name}` method of the driver.
 This method takes as single argument the id of the channel you are trying to access.
-As usua Eapii makes sure to never creates two channels with the same id by returning an already existent one.
+As usual Eapii makes sure to never creates two channels with the same id by returning an already existent one.
 Drivers also provides a method 'list_{channel name}s' taking no argument which, as its name makes clear , returns a list of all known channel id for this instrument.